MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision VS.md

 5. Sign in to Azure account using your credentials.
 6. Select Continue to add provision cloud resources.

-## Adding Provision cloud resources
+### Adding Provision cloud resources

-1. Select Project> Teams Toolkit> Provision in the cloud.
+1. Select Project > Teams Toolkit > Provision in the cloud.
 2. The Provision tab will list all subscriptions in your Azure account.
 3. Select or create **resource group**.
 4. Select Provision.

 :::image type="content" source="../assets/images/Tools-and-SDK-revamp/Provision-cloud-resources-in-TTK-VS/teams-toolkit-vs-provision-select-subscription.png" alt-text="Select resource group":::

-5. A dialog warns you that costs may incur when running resources in Azure.
+5. A dialog box warns you that costs may incur when running resources in Azure.
 Select **Provision**.

 :::image type="content" source="../assets/images/Tools-and-SDK-revamp/Provision-cloud-resources-in-TTK-VS/teams-toolkit-vs-provision-warning.png" alt-text="Provision warning":::

-6. The provisioning process of creating the resources in the Azure cloud could take some time.
+6. The provision process of creating the resources in the Azure cloud may take some time.
 Meanwhile you can monitor the progress by checking Teams Toolkit output window.
 7. A window will prompt you after provisioning is complete.
 You can select **View Provisioned Resources** to check all the resources that were provisioned.

 :::image type="content" source="../assets/images/Tools-and-SDK-revamp/Provision-cloud-resources-in-TTK-VS/teams-toolkit-vs-provision-provision-success.png" alt-text="Provision success":::

-## Resource creation
+### Resource creation

 When you trigger provision command in Teams Toolkit or TeamsFx CLI, you will create the following resources: